 No. Franciscans are not monks and therefore we do not live a cloistered life in the monastery.
 As members of the Franciscan family, we do God’s work in the community.
 We attend daily Mass and gather twice daily for common prayer.
 We eat meals as a family, and at times, have special recreation together.

-No. A Brother is a male member of a religious community and a special vocation in the Church.
+No. As a member of the Congregation of Franciscan Brothers of the Holy Cross, in general, are not priests.
+However, there are a few Brothers in Germany, who have been ordained to the priesthood, for only the serivce of the Community and the apostolate.
+Generally speaking, a Brothers is a male member of a religious community and a special vocation in the Church.
 We profess vows and are involved in a variety of ministries, but do not administer sacraments as an ordained minister.

 Maybe.
 Some Brothers may participate in theological classes for the purpose of spiritual formation, degree work, or advanced study.
 Generally speaking, however, a seminary is for those called to study for the priesthood.